a-tbd/itp-workshop/README.md

 Pix2pix needs your images to be in pairs, and it comes with a script for creating the paired images.
 You'll need the run ids from your resizing image step for this.
 - `-m runs/100:a` : mount your resized images from your first run
 - `-m runs/101:b` : mount your resized images from your second run
-- `-t K80` : you can probably do this on CPU since it's not a process that needs a GPU.
-I have the `-t` flag here just in case you want it, but if you want to run on a CPU just remove this flag altogether.
 ```
-$ spell run -m runs/100:a -m runs/101:b -t K80 "python tools/process.py --input_dir a/resized --b_dir b/resized --operation combine --output_dir combined"
+$ spell run -m runs/100:a -m runs/101:b "python tools/process.py --input_dir a/resized --b_dir b/resized --operation combine --output_dir combined"
 💫 Casting spell #102…
 ```

 9. train!
 Now you're ready to train your neural net on your paired images.
 You'll need to:
 - `-t K80` : you'll want a GPU for the training step.
-You could run it on a CPU but it would take a long time, esp if you have a lot of images.
+You can select either the `K80` or the `V100`.
+This code doesn't work on CPU :(
 - `-m runs/102:images_train` : You'll need to mount your directory of paired images from the previous run.
 If you forgot the run id, you can check it using `spell ps`
 - `--python2` : although pix2pix should work with python 3, it wasn't working for me during testing.
 Using the `--python2` flag to change the environment to python 2 did the trick.
 ```